pantheon-systems/documentation/source/content/guides/switch-drupal-recommended-upstream.md

 ## Overview

-Drupal 9 sites created in the platform prior to November 30, 2021 use the [Drupal 9](https://github.com/pantheon-upstreams/drupal-project) upstream.
-Based on some needs we detected from the community, we released a new upstream with a slightly different structure.
-The [Drupal with Composer](https://github.com/pantheon-upstreams/drupal-recommended) is now the default Drupal 9 upstream in the platform and users are encouraged to switch to it to take advantage of the improved structure and future updates.
+Drupal 9 sites created on the platform prior to November 30, 2021 use the [Drupal 9](https://github.com/pantheon-upstreams/drupal-project) upstream.
+Based on community needs, we have released a new upstream.
+[Drupal with Composer](https://github.com/pantheon-upstreams/drupal-recommended) is now the default Drupal 9 upstream on the platform and users are encouraged to switch to it to take advantage of the improved structure and updates.

-The goals of this conversion are:
+The goals of this conversion doc include the following:

-1. Set the site to use the new upstream
+* Configure the site to use the new upstream.
-1. Apply the upstream changes
+* Apply the upstream changes.
-1. Resolve any merge conflicts that may appear during this process.
+* Resolve any merge conflicts that might arise during the conversion process.

 ## Will This Guide Work for Your Site?

-You must confirm that your site meets the following requirements before you continue:
+You must confirm that your site meets the following requirement before you continue:

 - Ensure your site uses the [Drupal 9](https://github.com/pantheon-upstreams/drupal-project) upstream.

-### Use Terminus to Confirm the drupal9 Upstream
+### Use Terminus to Confirm the Drupal 9 Upstream

 Run the command `terminus site:info $SITE` to display the site's basic information and properties.